 Ethical Leadership Assessment Tool

-Dr. Nina Esaki, assistant professor, Graduate Social Work, Springfield College
+Dr. Nina Esaki, PhD, MSW, MBA, assistant professor, Department of Social Work, Springfield College

-The research study I will be conducting entitled “Inspiring Ethical Leadership,” will use participatory action research to develop a practical Ethical Leadership assessment tool for the human services field to inform impact investing, identify areas for leadership improvement, and to maximize the well-being of both staff and clients.
+Project Description: The research I am conducting, entitled “Inspiring Ethical Leadership,” will use participatory action research to develop a practical Ethical Leadership assessment tool for the human services field to inform impact investing, identify areas for leadership improvement, and to maximize the well-being of both staff and clients.
 Ethical leadership is for the benefit of those who interact directly with leaders, including followers – such as staff and clients, and is key to the long-term “thrival” of humanity across the globe.

 Robert S. Wainner, PT, PhD, Chief of Talent Development, Confluent Health

-Leveraging professional group coaching to help high-level leaders clear out mental clutter, connect their head with their heart so they can get “unstuck,” execute and realize a competitive advantage in both work and life.
+Project Description: Leveraging professional group coaching to help high-level leaders clear out mental clutter, connect their heads with their hearts so they can get “unstuck,” execute and realize a competitive advantage in both work and life.